realpython/python-guide/docs/writing/logging.rst

 - Events logged in included modules are automatically accessible via the root logger to your application's logging stream, unless you filter them out.
-- Logging can be selectively silenced or disabled by using the method :meth:`logging.Logger.setLevel` or setting the attribute :attr:`logging.Logger.disabled` to ``True``.
+- Logging can be selectively silenced by using the method :meth:`logging.Logger.setLevel` or disabled by setting the attribute :attr:`logging.Logger.disabled` to ``True``.